stormhair/csci544/project/README.md

 * Wenqiang Wang

 ###Data description
-All the ratings of professors at USC.
+All the ratings of professors at USC in json format.

-data file name: usc_prof_ratings.json
+data file name: _usc_prof_ratings.json_

-number of professors: 2191
+number of professors: _2191_

 ####fields in each data item
 |**_fields_**|**_description_**    |